jakemcc/jakemccrary.com/source/_posts/2016-08-28-better-code-reloading-in-a-cloure-web-server.markdown

 - clojure
 ---

-I'm announcing the release of [com.jakemccrary/reload](https://github.com/jakemcc/reload).
-This tiny library was created in January 2016 as a result of wanting a ring middleware that uses [org.clojure/tools.namespace](https://github.com/clojure/tools.namespace) to reload changed code.
+A couple weeks ago I released [com.jakemccrary/reload](https://github.com/jakemcc/reload).
+This tiny library provides a ring middleware that uses [org.clojure/tools.namespace](https://github.com/clojure/tools.namespace) to reload changed Clojure code on incoming http requests.

-That desire happened because my team was running into reloading problems using ring's `wrap-reload` middleware.
+This middleware was created because my team was running into problems using ring's `wrap-reload` middleware.
 Unfortunately these problems happened about nine months ago and, since I didn't write this post back then, I've since forgotten these problems.
 Regardless, this project has been used since the beginning of this year and has helped make my team's development workflow smoother.
 If you are running into problems it might help you too.